OleGreg/LEMP-docker-composer/README.md

    git clone <repository-url>
    cd <repository-folder>

-2. Add .env file for environment variables
+2. Add your environment variables in example.env, and then save as ".env". compose.yaml will use these .env variables for your container build